There are many reasons why the tone of a story may change. Sometimes a happy, joke-based, show goes into a much more serious and darker direction

 - Transformers: Wings of Honor: Goes back and forth between the text stories and comics

 - The original comic was light-hearted and made fun of the Unreliable Narrator

-- The Coming Storm was more action packed, but interesting, and funny up until the Sudden Downer Ending which kills most of the cast
+- The Coming Storm was more action packed, but more violent, and funny up until the Sudden Downer Ending which kills most of the cast

 - The Flames of Yesterday takes place in the middle of The Coming Storm and, bar a few moments, is a lot funnier and ends for the best.

-- A Team Effort focuses on another team, and contains no character death, and is fairly funny space-adventure turned mystery.
+- A Team Effort focuses on another team, and contains no character death, it's a space-adventure turned mystery.

 - Battle Lines had a more dark tone, with the survivors going to fight the Decepticons, and losing several of their member.
 The Hero Dies and it shows that the story did not really matter in the long run as the war sets in.